LikeKugi/tip-calculator/README.md

 - [svg in input](https://stackoverflow.com/questions/40808493/how-to-add-a-svg-icon-within-an-input) - This is an amazing article which helped me to place icons like ::before.
 But i didn't do it <3
 - [hide buttons](https://stackoverflow.com/questions/3790935/can-i-hide-the-html5-number-input-s-spin-box) - This topic helped me to hide arrows in inputs
 - [input responsive](https://stackoverflow.com/questions/56545830/how-can-i-make-an-input-element-respect-the-dimensions-of-a-grid-container) - This topic helped me to make my inputs responsive
+- [tests with redux](https://www.freecodecamp.org/news/how-to-write-unit-tests-in-react-redux/) this article helped me with tests

 ## Author